-Gina Gerrato Greenhaus founded Greenhaus Education and College Consulting to assist students and their families through the maze of college admissions and create a winning strategy to successfully transition from high school to college.
-After visiting numerous colleges and meeting with admissions counselors, she has a well defined interpretation of what matters most to colleges and how they make their decisions.
+Gina Gerrato Greenhaus founded Greenhaus College Consulting in 2011, to assist students and their families through the maze of college admissions and create a winning strategy to successfully transition from high school to college.
+After visiting numerous colleges and meeting with admissions counselors, she has a well-defined interpretation of what matters most to colleges and how they make their decisions.